Purdue-CS193/homework-0-adityatripathy07/index.md

+# **Aditya Tripathy's First CS193 Homework**
+_Favourite things about CS193-_
+- No exams
+- Course leads Arya and Caleb are really sweet and supportive
+- The course makes me enjoy coding

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.